seanhenry/MockGenerator/README.md

 - Regenerate your mock in one action.
 - Supports associated types.
 - Respects public mocks and makes queries publicly available.
+- Records multiple invocations of methods and their parameters.